yellowdog/python-examples/README.md

 To create **Provisioned Worker Pools**, you'll need:

 3. A **Keyring** created via the YellowDog Portal, with access to Cloud Provider credentials as required.
+The Application must be granted access to the Keyring.

 4. One or more **Compute Sources** defined, and a **Compute Requirement Template** created.
-The images used by instances must include the YellowDog agent, configured with the Task Type(s) and Worker Tag to match the Work Requirements to be submitted.
+The images used by instances must include the YellowDog agent, configured with the Task Type(s) to match the Work Requirements to be submitted.

 To set up **Configured Worker Pools**, you'll need: